Photovoltaic solar energy: what it is and how it works

 Efficiency of photovoltaic panels

-One way to increase the efficiency of solar panels would be to illuminate them with monochromatic light, much higher efficiencies could be obtained.
+One way to increase the efficiency of solar panels would be to illuminate them with monochromatic light; much higher efficiencies could be obtained.

 Examples of uses and applications

 • Rural electrification.
-This type of solar application is used in rural villages where power lines are very far from the population.
+This type of solar application is used in rural villages where power lines are far from the population.

-• Street and highway lighting.
+• Street and road lighting.

 • Communications and signaling towers that use electrical devices that do not consume large amounts of electrical energy and that are difficult to connect to the electrical distribution network.